Firm: Faulty weld, pressure on pipe led to Kansas oil spill - NewsBreak

 Canadian-based TC Energy said the flawed weld caused a crack that then grew over time because of the stress on the bend in its Keystone pipeline system in rural pastureland in Washington County, about 150 miles (240 kilometers) northwest of Kansas City.
 The company said the weld was for a fitting that connected two sections of pipe, and the fitting and weld came from a manufacturing plant.

 The company, which is responsible for overseeing inspections of its pipeline system, said it still is investigating the cause of the pipeline stress and is analyzing “other areas with potentially similar conditions.”
 The Dec.
-7 rupture spilled nearly 13,000 barrels of crude oil, with each barrel containing 42 gallons (159 liters), the size of a standard household bathtub.
+7 rupture spilled nearly 13,000 barrels of crude oil, with each barrel containing 42 gallons, the size of a standard household bathtub.

 “Our focus continues to be the safe operation of the pipeline system,” the company said in a statement.